88-degrees/Book-of-Changes/e8b987jian.md

-# Jiǎn ䷦
+# ䷦ Jiǎn

 * Difficulty Walking

-> Chinese: 蹇 ䷦ jiǎn
+> Chinese: jiǎn 蹇 ䷦

 <a id="p-141"/>

 <img src="shapes/39.10.jpg" width="101" alt="蹇">

-In (the state indicated by) **Jiǎn ䷦** advantage will be found in the south-west, and the contrary in the north-east.
+In (the state indicated by) **䷦ Jiǎn** advantage will be found in the south-west, and the contrary in the north-east.
 It will be advantageous (also) to meet with the great man.
 (In these circumstances), with firmness and correctness, there will be good fortune.

 <a id="p-142"/>